merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 Since the number of files to process is so large, this will take quite a while to run.
 We've already stored the resulting read counts in the `TABLES/00_ALL_SAMPLES_INFO.txt` file in case you don't want to wait.

 ### Generating Supplementary Figure 1
 Supplementary Figure 1 is a scatterplot demonstrating the correlation betwen sequencing depth and the estimated number of populations in a metagenome assembly.
-The code to plot this figure can be found in the R script at `SCRIPTS/plot_figures.R` in the DATAPACK.
+The code to plot this figure can be found in the R script at `SCRIPTS/plot_figures.R` in the [datapack](https://doi.org/10.6084/m9.figshare.22776701).
 Here is the relevant code taken from the script (note: this code snippet does not include some required setup, like loading packages and setting some global variables, and will not run on its own).

 ```r
 #### SUPP FIG 1 - SEQUENCING DEPTH SCATTERPLOT ####